docker-mailserver/docker-mailserver/docs/content/examples/uses-cases/folders.md

 ### Special Use Mailbox Support

 Not all mail clients support Special Use Mailbox (_defined in [RFC 6154][rfc-6154]_), using the exact mailbox name instead.
-To support those clients, you may prefer to keep the tag and folder name identical.
+To support those clients, you may prefer to keep the `Speical Use Mailbox` and folder name identical.

 ### Internationalization (i18n)

 Users and mail clients may prefer localized mailbox names instead of English.
-Take care to test localized names work well, keep in mind concerns such as tag support.
+Take care to test localized names work well, keep in mind concerns such as `Special Use Mailbox` support.

 ### Email Clients Support
 *	Thunderbird